borkshop/kni/HACKNI.md

 ## Dialogs

-A dialog is responsible for prompting the interolocutor for input.
+A dialog is responsible for prompting the interlocutor for input.
 The web dialog hooks up click and keyboard event handlers to choose options and resumes the engine with an answer when the user chooses.
 The command line dialog uses readline.